-Pathway to Hope’s is located in South Florida, a few miles from Las Olas Beach and just a few blocks from Fort Lauderdale’s Intracoastal Waterway.
-Our facility’s ideal location, in the heart of Fort Lauderdale, takes advantage of the city’s vibrant culture, picturesque beaches, and sunny weather to provide you with a safe and comfortable place to face your addiction.
+Pathway to Hope is located in South Florida, just a few miles from the beating heart of Fort Lauderdale.
+Our facility’s ideal location takes advantage of the city’s vibrant culture and dedicated professionals to provide you with a safe and comfortable place to face your addiction.
 With the Fort Lauderdale airport just minutes away, we are ready to help people who are struggling with substance abuse from all over the country.
-Our fully-licensed staff of compassionate clinical professionals is waiting to help you find your way to a better life.
+Our fully licensed staff of compassionate clinical professionals is waiting to help you find your way to a better life.

 Local Phone Number:

-Pathway to Hope offers intensive outpatient to people that are seeking treatment for substance use problems and any related issues.
+Pathway to Hope offers intensive outpatient to those who are seeking treatment for substance use problems and any related issues.
 Intensive outpatient treatment services are an essential part of the continuum of care in addiction treatment, as they allow you to continue to address medical, psychological, and social problems while you start to adapt to independent life.
-According to the National Institute on Drug Abuse (NIDA), detox alone typically doesn’t facilitate a long-term change.
+According to the National Institute on Drug Abuse (NIDA), NCBI typically doesn’t facilitate a long-term change.

 In IOP, you may go through a variety of therapy options based on your physical, psychological, and social needs.
 Individual, group, and family therapy sessions are common.
 You may also go through behavioral therapies, which are designed to facilitate change and help you maintain your sobriety.
 Cognitive behavioral therapy, in particular, is very common in addiction treatment and may be instrumental in creating relapse prevention strategies to safeguard your recovery.